-The members of the audit committee are Mr. Perry, Dr. Mehra and Mr. Pucci.
+The members of the audit committee are Gregory D. Perry, Maxine Gowen, Ph.D. and Paolo Pucci.
 Mr. Perry serves as the Chairperson of the committee.
-The members of our audit committee meet the requirements for financial literacy under the applicable rules of the SEC and Nasdaq.
-Our board of directors has determined that Mr. Perry and Mr. Pucci are both an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-K. Effective as of the conclusion of the Annual General Meeting and contingent upon Dr. Gowen's election, the board of directors has appointed Dr. Gowen and re-appointed Mr. Perry and Mr. Pucci as members of our audit committee, with Mr. Perry continuing as the Chairperson of the audit committee.
+The members of our audit committee meet the requirements for financial literacy under the applicable rules of Nasdaq.
+Our board of directors has determined that each of Mr. Perry and Mr. Pucci is an "audit committee financial expert" as defined by Item 407(d)(5)(ii) of Regulation S-K.

 The audit committee meets as often as one or more members of the audit committee deem necessary, but in any event, meets at least four times per year.
 The audit committee meets at least once per year with our independent accountant, without our management being present.
-The audit committee met four times in 2020.
+The audit committee met four times in 2022.